We Can’t Underestimate What Moving To The Primary Channel Will Do For Netball

 2 Winners

-Contestants will embark on new challenges that develop real-world skills
+Contestants are embarking on new challenges that develop real-world skills

-Contestants will pitch their concept to win a spot in the competition, before surviving high pressure challenges and intense grilling from two reigning food stars, determined to see if they’ve got the raw ingredients to become Food Stars.
-They’ll need to prove they have what it takes when it comes to service, marketing, branding and event management.
+Contestants are pitching their concepts to win a spot in the competition, before surviving high-pressure challenges and intense grilling from two reigning food stars, determined to see if they have the raw ingredients to become Food Stars.
+They need to prove they have what it takes when it comes to service, marketing, branding, and event management.

-Food Stars will join a line up of Australia’s most loved content
+Food Stars joins a line up of Australia’s most loved content

 Programming-Logos